raspberrypilearning/flower-generator/en/step_5.md

 --- hints ---
 --- hint ---
-You'll need to add a 'petals' number input and then use it in the definition of the `draw flower` block.
+You'll need to add a 'petals' number input, and then use it in the definition of the `draw flower` block.

 There are two places where you'll need to use the 'petals' input.
-The number of degrees you need to turn is 360 divided by the number of petals.
+The number of degrees you need to rotate the Flower sprite will be 360 divided by the number of petals.
 --- /hint ---
 --- hint ---
 You'll need to use the following block to work out how many degrees to turn: